 His classes 'Process Painting and Somatic Inquiry', and 'Mixed Media Composting Circle' were featured at the Sebastopol Center for the Arts and the Petaluma Arts Center until the Covid pandemic arrived.
-He now offers his 'Recognition Arts Circle' classes online, a synthesis of intuitive process, aesthetic appreciation, image dialogue and studio practice.
+Since then he has been offering his unique blend of art appreciation, meditation and intuitive creativity though his weekly online classes called 'Mystic Art Circle'.

 His studio is in Sebastopol Ca.

 Contact him for information about classes and archival reproductions of his work.

 As a fine artist who has been teaching process creativity for years my work has been influenced by the spiritual ideals embedded in this pure quest for individuation through art making.
 In my work I seek to integrate formal concerns with the abandon of a somatic based expression.